brightmanforever022/api-v1-client-node/docs/CreateWallet.md

 ```

 Creates a wallet from the parameters assigned in the constructor of CreateWallet.
-Responds with a Wallet Object:
+Responds with a Wallet Object as the callback's data parameter.

 Wallet Object Properties: